-Women’s health appointments usually take about 30 minutes and include a physical, breast, and pelvic exam.
+Women’s health appointments usually take about 45 minutes and include a physical, breast, and pelvic exam.
 A Pap smear to screen for cervical changes may be obtained.
 If indicated, testing for sexually transmitted infections (STIs) can be done.
 Any questions and concerns about menstrual cycle, anatomy, sexuality, contraceptive methods, and STI protection may also be discussed.
-Please click here for the Women’s Health History Form to bring to your first appointment.
+Men’s Health Exam

 Students concerned about possible exposure to STIs should contact the Student Health Center at 315-228-7750 to talk with a staff member who will answer questions or schedule an appointment with a health care provider for further evaluation, testing, and/or treatment as indicated.
 STI testing costs range from $15 - $60.

 The Student Health Center provides free condoms – please help yourself – they are located at the sign-in desk in the front entrance.
 Contraceptive Counseling

 Women interested in the oral contraceptive pill should call for an appointment with a health care provider to discuss options, which may include a women’s health exam.
 The Student Health Center sells a selection of oral contraceptive pills for $15 per cycle (month).
 Emergency Contraception